IdahoLabResearch/DualSPHysics-INL/README.md

 2. The current code cannot be used for 2D simulations or with any symmetric boundary conditions.
 Only one granular phase is allowed at this point.
 3. The floating scheme cannot be enabled.
 This means that a boundary can be assigned a fixed condition or designated motion and the reaction force from granular particles on the boundary can be computed, however, free motion of boundaries upon interaction with granular particles is not allowed.
-### Theory ###
-(to be added)

-### Pre-Processing ###

-### Post-processing ###

 ## Citing DualSPHysics-INL ##
-Theory of the code / Static Angle of Repose of biomass materials / Oedometer compression of biomass materials Zhao, Y., Jin, W., Klinger, J., Dayton, D. C., & Dai, S. (2023).
-SPH modeling of biomass granular flow: Theoretical implementation and experimental validation.
+Theory of the code / Static Angle of Repose of biomass materials / Oedometer compression of biomass materials

+•	Zhao, Y., Jin, W., Klinger, J., Dayton, D. C., & Dai, S. (2023).
+[SPH modeling of biomass granular flow: Theoretical implementation and experimental validation](https://www.sciencedirect.com/science/article/abs/pii/S0032591023004096).
 Powder Technology, 426, 118625.

 Other implementation used DualSPHysics-INL:

 Biomass flow in hopper and auger

 •	Zhao, Y., Ikbarieh, A., Jin, W., Klinger, J., Saha, N., Dayton, D. C., & Dai, S (2024).
-SPH modeling of biomass granular flow: engineering application in hopper and auger.
+[SPH modeling of biomass granular flow: engineering application in hopper and auger](https://pubs.acs.org/doi/10.1021/acssuschemeng.3c08090).
 ACS Sustainable Chemistry & Engineering.
 12(10), 4213-4223.

 A fully-connected Artificial Neuron Network (ANN) model for biomass hopper flow:

-•	Ikbarieh, A., Jin, W., Zhao, Y., Saha, N., Klinger, J., Xia, Y., & Dai, S. Machine learning assisted cross-scale hopper design for flowing biomass granular materials (submitted to ACS Sustainable Chemistry & Engineering)
+•	Ikbarieh, A., Jin, W., Zhao, Y., Saha, N., Klinger, J., Xia, Y., & Dai, S (2025).
+Machine learning assisted cross-scale hopper design for flowing biomass granular materials (ACS Sustainable Chemistry & Engineering, Under Review)

 ## License ##
 (to be added)